kalgumaei/europeana-mdic/README.md

 spark_master = "es-spark2:7077"
 ```
 ## Running the application
 The application consists of two main job that should be submitted to the Spark cluster in order:
-1) data_transform job (transform metadata recoreds to elasticsearch analyzable documents)
+1) _data transformation_ job (transforms metadata recoreds to elasticsearch analyzable documents)
-2) ic_scoring job (calculate Tf-IDF for subfields, parent fields, and instance level)
+2) _IC scoring_ job (calculates Tf-IDF for subfields, parent fields, and instance)

 There are two ways to submit our jobs to Spark master: